 Table of Contents

-3. Ethical Lenses Academics Bring to IP Stories
+3. Ethical Lenses Academics Bring to Intellectual Property Decisions

-5. Effects of IP on the Full Knowledge-Making Cycle
+5. Effects of Intellectual Property on the Academic Knowledge-Making Cycle

 Karen J. Lunsford is Associate Professor of Writing and Director of the PhD Emphasis in Writing Studies at the University of California, Santa Barbara.
 Most recently, she has co-edited a special issue of the online journal Kairos on Ownership, Authorship, and Copyright.